 Moreover, Mali is also a destination for its music.
 World class musicians have performed throughout the world: Salif Keïta, the late Ali Farka Touré, Ami Koïta, Kandia Kouyaté, Kar Kar, Oumou Sangaré, Habib Koïte, Oumar Koïta, Nahawa Doumbia, Amadou and Mariam Bagayoko, Toumani Diabaté, Bassékou Kouyaté, Rokia Traoré, Babani Koné etc.

 The Malian handicraft is very rich and diverse (bogolan textile, weaving, masks, pearls, jewels, pottery, basket weaving, leatherwork, wood carving, painting etc.).

-FOR MORE DETAILS, VISIT THE WEBSITE OF THE MINISTRY OF CULTURE AND OF THE MINISTRY OF HANDICRAFTS AND TOURISM OF MALI: www.culture.gouv.ml
+FOR MORE DETAILS, VISIT THE WEBSITE OF THE MINISTRY OF HANDICRAFTS, CULTURE, THE HOTEL INDUSTRY AND TOURISM: www.culture.gouv.ml

 - Presidency of the Republic of Mali: (www.koulouba.ml)

 - Ministry of Foreign Affairs, International Cooperation and African Integration:(www.diplomatie.gouv.ml)

 - Ministry of Agriculture :(www.developpementrural.gouv.ml)